-Targeting issues in the body’s master regulatory system
+Targeting genetic mutations in the chromatin regulatory system

-As a start-up from Flagship Ventures, Foghorn Therapeutics began in a Stanford lab with a woman named Cigall Kadoch
+As a start-up from Flagship Pioneering, Foghorn® Therapeutics began in a Stanford lab with a woman named Cigall Kadoch.

-Dr. Kadoch, one of Forbes’ 30 Under 30 in 2014, discovered that changes in the regulatory system of cells appear to be involved in at least 20% of cancers.
+Dr. Kadoch, one of Forbes’ 30 Under 30 in 2014, discovered that changes in the chromatin regulatory system of cells appear to be involved in at least 25% of cancers.

-The company she co-founded now employs over 30 people in various scientific and operational roles, looking to develop drug candidates for multiple types of cancer and other diseases.
+The company she co-founded now employs over 60 people in various scientific and operational roles, looking to develop medicines across multiple types of cancer and other diseases.

 And we’ve been there since the beginning.
 Working with the start-up team back in 2016, we got to understand the science but also what motivates this passionate group: putting people first.